mattsousaa/Self_Driving_Cars_Specialization/README.md

 </p>

 As seen in the figure above I didn't use the look ahead distance directly.
 Here I associated the yaw to get **<img src="https://render.githubusercontent.com/render/math?math=\alpha">** instead of crosstrack error.
 First, I stablished a look ahead distance constant as a minimum.
 Then I search for all the points after the first one and if the distance of this look ahead point is over the look ahead distance minimum then I calculate **<img src="https://render.githubusercontent.com/render/math?math=\hat{\alpha}">**.
 With alpha is easy to calculate the steering angle as show in the figure.
 Finaly I tuned the look ahead gain.
 For more details read the commented code.

+## Self-Driving Vehicle Control Simulation

+I used Windows 10 to perform this practice and followed the [tutorials](https://d3c33hcgiwev3.cloudfront.net/IFfxQie8Eem9HA6xGGaRfg_20f6060027bc11e98ed3dfcfdba7c72b_CARLA-Setup-Guide-_Windows-x64_.pdf?Expires=1599004800&Signature=Xk8ZORr3BqsBpNycEl5byliVQk60qgNhLEbt1So~aS8UgFVaEoYSC41F3GeeioJpcI-S08CBCD1OMvs0Fok6I-NOzJhDPtkx95vwx2F8Ypb-Q6MJzy0P2pxgCfnuJb1bvIIP~yntnYzMxogTKLdMx2Gvq923zPW~Oi0fCZHRK20_&Key-Pair-Id=APKAJLTNE6QMUY6HBC5A) provided for installation.
+To do this assignment, the [CARLA](https://carla.org/) simulator along with the assignment code needs to be installed.
+Please follow these instructions.
+The simulator will begin to run if the module_7 client connects to the server properly.
+It will open two new feedback windows, one of which shows the trajectory and the other which shows the controls feedback.